 And herein lies the rub.
 I’m not going to question CFAR’s specific methods and claims.
 That’s an empirical question about which I don’t know enough, and that is at any rate irrelevant to my point here.
 Rather, the problem is in the more “philosophical” aspect of applied rationality, the general contention that it will make you a happier person.

 First off, “happiness” is defined very differently depending on the context.
 Most people arguably mean by that word some kind of general contentment in life, or the feeling of elation that we experience when something very positive happens to us (“I’m so happy about my raise!”).
 CFAR seems to mean a degree of control over your goals, the ability to improve one’s own decision making.
-Here is what they say on their website:
+Here is what they say on their website (since taken down):

 “Recent scientific understanding of cognitive biases, or systematic thinking errors, provides an exciting opportunity for humanity to become smarter and more effective.
 We’re taking the results of cognitive science research, and turning them into techniques that people can practice and use in their own lives.”